imAlessas/machine-learning/README.md

-# neural-network
+# Neural Networks

-Jupyter notebooks containgin neural networks examples
+This repo contains the Jupyter notebooks that describe different models of neural networks.
+The content is based on the "Introduction to Machine Learning" course in Information Engineering attended at the University of Padova.